kennytanggg/THRUX/index.rst

 THRUX is a cloud-based design environment suite that fills the market gap of streamlined building design calculations, by bridging the gap between Engineers/Designers, Architects and Contractors, providing iterative, cost conscience design assistance.

-.. topic:: What is THRUX?

-    THRUX is a cloud-based design environment suite that fills the market gap of streamlined building design calculations, by bridging the gap between Engineers/Designers, Architects and Contractors, providing iterative, cost conscience design assistance.

-.. sidebar:: Frequently Asked Questions
-        :subtitle: Fandango

-    source/userguide/index-user_guide

 **New User?**

 Follow our :doc:`User Guide <source/userguide/index-user_guide>` or see our :doc:`FAQ <source/faq>` for help.